OISF/suricata/doc/userguide/rules/payload-keywords.rst

 .. container:: example-rule

    alert dns any any -> any any (msg:"test bsize rule"; dns.query; content:"middle"; bsize:6<>15; sid:126; rev:1;)

+To emphasize how range works: in the example above, a match will occur if ``bsize`` is greater than 6 and less than 15.

 dsize
 -----